techniq/layerchart/docs/src/content/guides/styles.md

 ---
 title: Styling
+order: 7
 ---

 ## Colors

 Colors represent the main style requirement for Layerchart.

-Instead of requiring explicit color props for each element, LayerChart leverages CSS’s [CSS currentColor](https://www.digitalocean.com/community/tutorials/css-currentcolor) under the hood.
+Instead of requiring explicit color props for each element, LayerChart leverages CSS's [CSS currentColor](https://www.digitalocean.com/community/tutorials/css-currentcolor) under the hood.
 This allows developers to style charts using familiar, standard CSS color utilities, rather than targeting different attributes for each rendering layer (svg, canvas, or html).

 Color is simply inherited and propagated through the component tree, and LayerChart automatically applies it appropriately for each display layer—using `fill` or `stroke` for SVG, `fillStyle`, `fillRect` for canvas, and `color` or `background-color` for HTML.